The Buteyko Breathing Method

 Asthma in general – the BBT teaches people ways that they can reverse the cycle of asthma symptoms leading to over-breathing and more asthma symptoms, and encourages people to think about their breathing technique.

-Other breathing problems – BBT also claims to be effective for other breathing-related conditions including sleep apnoea, hay fever, and also for migraine, although the evidence for this is mostly anecdotal.
+Other breathing problems – the BBT also claims to be effective for other breathing-related conditions including sleep apnoea, hay fever, and also for migraine, although the evidence for this is mostly anecdotal.

 Will Buteyko breathing really help me?